Our Washington DC Criminal Defense Lawyer handles a wide range of criminal cases including but not limited to:

 If the trial Judge was a Magistrate, then the first level appeal would be handled by an associate Judge.
 Thereafter, the Court of Appeals will have jurisdiction to review the case decided by a DC Superior Court Judge.

 It is critical during the trial process for the record to be preserved by timely objections and motions to the court.
 A successful appeal process starts at trial and an experienced Washington DC Criminal Lawyer foresees and preserves the appellate arguments at trial.
+The criminal conviction does not end with trial, often times with an effective appellate strategy a conviction may be remanded or reversed.

 Contact our Washington DC Criminal Defense Lawyer to schedule an initial case evaluation and analysis.